Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Understanding the Options

-Bedrock AgentCore Runtime
+Amazon Bedrock AgentCore

-Reference: AWS Bedrock Agents Documentation
+Reference: AWS Bedrock AgentCore Documentation

 ECS Fargate

 ECS Fargate is AWS’s serverless container platform.
 You package your application as Docker containers, and Fargate runs them without managing EC2 instances.
+It’s a general-purpose compute service, not specifically designed for AI agents.

 Architecture: Serverless containers where AWS manages host infrastructure but you control application layer.
 Define task definitions (CPU, memory, image) and ECS schedules containers on Fargate infrastructure.